Personal Injury Attorneys Helping Injured Bikers

 - Inspect your bike.
-Do this regularly to make sure that the brake lights are working, fuel levels adequate, and tire pressure is appropriate.
+Do this regularly to make sure that the brake lights are working, fuel levels are adequate and tire pressure is appropriate.

 - Do not ride if you have been drinking.
-Statistics from the National Highway Transportation Safety Administration show that about 30% of motorcycle riders who died in accidents had a blood alcohol concentration above 0.8.
+Statistics from the National Highway Traffic Safety Administration show that about 30% of motorcycle riders who died in accidents had a blood alcohol concentration of above 0.8.

 - Never share a lane with a car.
 Many accidents occur because motorcycles are smaller visual targets and motorists fail to take extra caution to look for motorcycles in their vicinity.

 - Wear a helmet.
-A study from the Governor’s Highway Safety Administration concluded that wearing a helmet was the single most effective way to prevent motorcycle accident fatalities.
-According to the study, wearing a helmet reduced the death rate by about 40%
+A study from the Governors Highway Safety Association concluded that wearing a helmet was the single most effective way to prevent motorcycle accident fatalities.
+According to the study, wearing a helmet reduced the death rate by about 40%.

 Motorcycle Accident Frequently Asked Questions

 Are motorcyclists required by law to wear helmets?